 “Living Soulful” is also the theme of this year’s National Skilled Nursing Week, a recent celebration and acknowledgement of the important roles that skilled nurses can play in people’s lives.

 Nurses and other medical professionals who wanted to participate in the May 12-18 event are encouraged to show their patients the value of having active minds and healthy souls.
-Their patients and clients can be from any sort of environment, including assisted living centers, home health clients, or hospital/clinics.
+Their patients and patients can be from any sort of environment, including assisted living centers, home health patients, or hospital/clinics.

 Participants are also encouraged to spread the word about the week and tell their own experiences on their own social media pages, everything from them feeling inspired to inspiring their peers and patients to be more innovative.